thomasmore-imd/devtools/README.md

-# devtools
+# Devtools

-A list of usefull  devtools and plugins for the IMD dev community
+A list of useful devtools and plugins for the IMD dev community.